ChengxinYang/ETS-Pre-Interview/Readme.txt

+1. download the zip file and unzip
-1. Use "gradle build" to compiler
+2. Use "gradle build" to compiler
-2. Use "gradle run" to run the program
+3. Use "gradle run" to run the program